alexpung/taxCalculator/README.md

 # To use:

-1. Put your xml statements (option required: statement of fund, CashTransactions, corporate actions, Trades with detail level: order)
+1. Configure flex query from interactive brokers.
+Following report required.
+Date format dd-MMM-yy
+   1. Cash Transactions
+   2. Corporate Actions
+   3. Financial Instrument Information
+   4. Statement of Funds - Options: Summarize Trades by Symbol (buy/sell) and Report Date, Currency Breakout
+   5. Trades - Options: Orders
+2. Download the flex query for each year in xml format using web browser or the xml downloader in this repository
+3. (Optional) Create an init.toml file with settings and initial section104 pool.
+Sample is shown in the init_sample.toml file.
+4. Put your xml statements in the same folder
-2. execute main.py
+5. execute main.py
-3. A folder selector will pop up, select the folder where your statement is located.
+6. A folder selector will pop up, select the folder where your statement is located.
-4. Excel reports will be generated in the same folder.
+7. Excel reports will be generated in the same folder.
+   1. Dividend.xlsx - List of collected dividends
+   2. Section104.xlsx - State of Section104 after all the trades in the statements
+   3. TradesByTicker.xlsx - List the trades by Stock/Currency Symbol
+   4. CgtPerYearAndSummary - List trades by tax year and also shows tax summary for each year

 # Design notes: